ZJU-FAST-Lab/ego-planner-swarm/README.md

 sudo apt remove librealsense2-udev-rules sudo apt install librealsense2-udev-rules=2.30.0-0~realsense0.1693
 ```
-Here you can varify the installation by
+Here you can verify the installation by
 ```
 realsense_viewer
 ```